 Transduction Principle

-Previously, pressure response of Bs within microfluidic channels was investigated [2] but with poor control over the repeatability electrolytic bubble .
-We developed a BPT based on a circular chamber but achieved limited sensitivity due to .
+Previously, pressure response of Bs generated within silicon microfluidic channels was investigated [2] but with poor control over the repeatability during electrolytic bubble nucleation (> 6% size variation).
+We developed a BPT based on a circular Parylene chamber and flexible substrate but achieved limited sensitivity due to the short EI measurement path.
 Also, the electrolysis/measurement electrodes were shared and thus switching was required for sensor operation [3].
-Electrode spacing for optimal electrolytic nucleation and EI measurement have opposing requirements: increased spacing between electrodes results in measurement range while closely spaced electrodes enable localized bubble formation.
+Electrode spacing for optimal electrolytic nucleation and EI measurement have opposing requirements: increased spacing between electrodes results in a larger measurement range while closely spaced electrodes enables localized bubble formation.
 Therefore, to improve sensitivity for in vivo applications, the use of distinct pairs of smaller area electrodes for electrolysis residing in a separate structure (a BNC) and larger area electrodes for high precision EI measurement was investigated (Fig. 1).